Ordinath/tool_juggler/tool_examples/readme.md

     ),
 ```

+If any of tool components should use ENV variables, the `get_secret_value` method from internal `utils` module should be used.
+For example see google search tool definition.

 For more examples, refer to the tool definition scripts provided in the example folders.

-**Note:** The `name`, `tool_type`, and `tool_definition` fields in the manifest file are always required.
-Make sure to provide these fields when creating a new tool.